ssiltanen/Teeri/README.md

 **Mandatory** values:

+- `path`

-- `path`: File path to download file from.
+File path to download file from.
 Does not including the container name.

 **Optional** values: